Reviews & Ratings

 Key Points

-- T47 bottom bracket
+- Bottom Bracket: T47

-- Proprietary headset system
+- Headset: Proprietary system requiring specific spacers/adapters

 Frequently Asked Questions

-What is the actual frame weight?
+What is the actual weight of the frame?

-Can I use my own cockpit/stem?
+Can I use my own handlebar and stem?

 What is the delivery time?